SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector.md

 You don't have to manually create the AWS resources.
 Simply deploy the solution, as described in the [Step 2: Deploy an AWS Security Hub App collector](/docs/integrations/amazon-aws/inspector/#step-2-deploy-an-aws-security-hub-app-collector).

-### Step 1: Add a hosted collector and AWS S3 source
+### Step 1: Add a hosted collector and Amazon S3 source

 This section demonstrates how to add a hosted Sumo Logic collector and AWS source, to collect events for  the AWS Security Hub App.